Reach Honorship Program Overview

 - Have effective verbal and written communication skills

-The 2020 Reach Honorship application process is now closed.
-Please check back in November to apply for the 2021 Reach Honorship.
+The 2021 Reach Honorship application process is now closed.
+Please check back this winter for details regarding the 2022 Reach Honorship.

 Learn more about current and past Reach Honorship Winners:

 Growing up in South Central Los Angeles and now graduating from Ramón C. Cortines School of Visual and Performing Arts, Abraham Flores is a true Angeleno.

 With his steadfast smile and audacious afro, Flores can be found behind his camera and computer, capturing, editing, writing, designing and – most often – leading a team through the process.
 His creative legacy can already be enjoyed through his work with ACLU SoCal directing commercials and designing logos, and the LA Opera, where he helped to create a digital stage and edit virtual performances.
 Named a “California Arts Scholar” by the California State Summer School for the Arts and an “Extraordinary Arts Advocate” by the California Educational Theatre Association, Flores believes that the next generation of global disruptors will be leaders who are experienced in both arts and technology with a deep passion for their communities.